jacobp100/es-css-modules/README.md

 Both these parameters can be absolute paths, or a path relative to `process.cwd()`.

 **By default, all your css files will generate a css.js file with the export names**.
-This behaviour can be customised via `getJsExports`, which is a function that is called with `(cssFilename, styleExports, styleExportsObject)`, where styleExports is a string of a JavaScript file that specifies the exports, and styleExportsObject is an object whose keys is the export name, and values the corresponding export value.
+I.e. `export const button = "x3f6u";`.
+This behaviour can be customised via `getJsExports`, which is a function that is called with `(cssFilename, styleExports, styleExportsObject)`, where styleExports is JavaScript file string that specifies the exports, and styleExportsObject is an object whose keys is the export name, and values the corresponding export value.

 As in default CSS modules, we generate a random-ish name for each class you define.
 To configure how classes are generated, you can specify the `generateScopedName` parameter, which is a function called with `(className, filename)`.
+This function is only called for classes that will actually be used, so it's perfectly safe to use something like [CSS Class Generator](https://github.com/jacobp100/css-class-generator) to generate names.

 By default, we'll warn you when you don't use a class you've defined.
 This can be turned off via `warnOnUnusedClasses`.